Community Artist-in-Residence - Guild Hall

 Community Artist-in-Residence

 The Community Artist-in-Residence (CAIR) supports the creative economy, imagination, and civic life on the East End by commissioning regionally based artists to develop socially engaged or participatory work.
-Artists are provided with creative mentorships, administrative support, a commissioning fee, living space, and a shared studio/work space on the Guild Hall campus.
+Artists are provided with creative mentorships, administrative support, a commissioning fee, and a shared studio/work space on the Guild Hall campus.

 Artists collaboratively work with Guild Hall’s Learning + New Works staff to realize and produce their projects.
 This includes aiding in the concept of the work/project, connecting to community groups, and the final presentation of work on the Guild Hall Campus.